chrisdeaner/chrisdeaner.github.io/pages/lyrics.md

 #### Megalomaniac

 Save me I’m down
-My story ends
+My story ends before it begins
-Before it begins
-And maybe
-When all my sense is gone
+And maybe when all my sense is gone
 I’ll come before you

-And so long
-Cause I can’t keep my head
+And so long!
+Because I can’t keep my head
 From all my stupid musing
-Cause any way you turn
+And any way you turn
 There’s someone out for more
 If I just take these things with me she will

 Breathe and sing along
 Should I?

-What’s so wrong
-With calling for his head
+What’s so wrong with calling for his head
 Save for sounding lazy?
-Cause any way you turn
+Because any way you turn
 There’s someone out for more
 If I just take these things with me she will